smudge/decks/railsconf-2022/slides.md

 It was basically a replica of production, except the database was reset and repopulated nightly with some magical sanitized data instead of real production data.

-And so we made a copy of that.
+And we said, hey, what if we just did something like that?
 -->

 ---